MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 ### Exclusion windows

+> [!NOTE]
-Exclusion windows is available for devices managed by the Monthly Enterprise Channel profile.
+> Exclusion windows is only available for devices managed by the Monthly Enterprise Channel profile.

-Exclusion windows is a feature that enables you to limit change in your environment during busy periods, such as tax season or at the end of the financial year.
+Exclusion windows enables you to limit change in your environment during busy periods, such as tax season or at the end of the fiscal year.
 Create an exclusion window to prevent devices from downloading updates during specific dates.
 Keep these points in mind when using exclusion windows:

 - By default, exclusion windows affect all devices managed by a corresponding cloud update profile.
 - You can set an exclusion window for specific devices or users in a Microsoft Entra group.
 Only these specified devices or users are excluded from updates, while all other devices follow their regular update schedule.